 - The ATM where you are conducting the transaction does not have enough cash, or cash in the requested denominations;

 - Your card has been reported lost or stolen, has expired, is damaged, is inactive due to non-use or is retained by us at your request;

-- Your ATM Card, debit Card, Online Banking, Mobile Banking or Phone Banking PIN or password has been entered incorrectly repeatedly;
+- Your ATM Card, debit Card, Digital Banking, Mobile Banking or Phone Banking PIN or password has been entered incorrectly repeatedly;

 - The transaction is declined to protect the security of your Account and/or the electronic terminal or system;